-With restrictions slowly easing across the country and our province now into phase 3 of its Restart Plan, many British Columbians are looking forward to getting out and enjoying the summer sun and once again experiencing the many sights that we have to offer – from our beaches, mountain ranges, and hiking and biking trails – and spending more time with friends and family while doing so.
+With our Province now into phase 3 of its Restart Plan, many British Columbians are looking forward to getting out and enjoying the summer sun and once again experiencing the many sights that we have to offer – from our beaches, mountain ranges, and hiking and biking trails – and spending more time with friends and family while doing so.
 However, in our current COVID world, how we spend the summer of 2020 will be much different than summers of the past.
 While we have more freedom to get back out there, have fun and enjoy the things and places we love, we also need to remember to remain vigilant and be as responsible as possible with the activities we choose.

 As the weather gets warmer, British Columbians are going to want to start spending more time outside than in.
 Barbecues, for example, are a common thing of the summer that bring together groups of people – and while it’s considered safer to spend time outdoors than indoors in terms of the spread of COVID-19, it isn’t entirely without risk.
 As we saw in Saskatoon last month, there was a community outbreak linked to two large outdoor events with gatherings that exceeded the then 10-person limit.
 In British Columbia, the current limit for gatherings is no greater than 50 – a number that will remain in place for the time being, per Dr. Bonnie Henry.
 However, this limit does not mean that a group of 50 people should immediately congregate together at a house party, as in most cases, physical distancing in groups of this magnitude cannot be met.
 It also doesn’t mean that it’s safe to congregate in groups that are smaller than this, either, as the more people that are together, the higher the risk is that someone (or even you, yourself) might have COVID-19, and could potentially spread it to others.